ruppel/myserver/README.md

 # Setup your ansible controller machine

 - Install ansible (minimum version 2.9).
-  See `install-ansible-controller.sh` for simple script that installs ansible on debian
+  See `010-install-ansible-controller.sh` for simple script that installs ansible on debian

 # Setup ansible host